Parents, should you hire a financial aid counselor? Three financial aid counselors share financial aid tips for college students.

 Even if you don’t know your intended major or career plans yet, have a few options in mind when meeting with a college financial aid expert, and emphasize ROI in your conversations.
 Will your potential school be a good choice based on the quality of the education, estimated future earnings, and expected monthly student loan payments after graduation?

-Edmit: What are some key steps families can take to ensure they’re making a well-informed decision--and not be taking on too much debt?
+Edmit: What are some key steps parents and students can take to ensure they’re making a well-informed decision—and not be taking on too much debt?

 “First, sit down and figure out what they can afford,” says Ruby, including “managing expectations with their child.
 As parents, you have to set the financial parameters because a student can’t do this all on their own.
 So that expectation you’re managing is ‘you’re applying where you want to apply, but let’s come up with a range of schools where you could be happy at any one of them and then just know that price is going to have to matter in the end.’
 But that does require, as a parent, figuring out, ‘what can we manage?
 Even if we have to borrow, what is a reasonable amount?’”